top of page

 Head/neckwear

-The wind chill is really harsh on my face and I get wind burn easily.
+The wind chill is harsh on my face and I get windburn easily.
 Rather than covering my entire face, I just use a little vaseline.
 Some people wear nose hats.
-I prefer a little vaseline over a nose hat.
+I prefer a little Vaseline over a nose hat.

 footwear

+It's important to have boots or shoes that will keep your feet warm.
+You'll want footwear that is a little roomy so you can have some warm air space around your feet.
+Tight fitting footwear = cold feet!
 I wear Salomon winter boots.
-I bought these boots years ago and they're holding up incredibly well especially considering the fact that I wear them biking, walking, and around town every day.
-If I found myself in a place of needing new boots and budget wasn't an issue, I'd try some 45NRTH boots, but for now, my 6-year-old Salomons have lots of life left and I will wear them until they're exhausted.
-The grip of my boots on my pedals isn't an issue because I have extra large flat pedals.
-I don't ride clipless.
-I think it would be super annoying in winter because there can be a lot of on-and-off the bike, especially if you're riding on narrow singletrack.
-Sometimes the on-and-off results in having to step into deep snow which could cause snow to build up.
+They are tall enough to keep snow out if I need to put a foot down, they're insulated, and they are waterproof.
+I bought these boots years ago and they're holding up incredibly well especially because I wear them biking, walking, and around town every day.
+One consideration with winter boots is having a good contact patch with your pedals.
+I always ride on XL flat pedals so the tread on my boots isn't a big deal.
+I prefer flats over clipless.
+I think clipless pedals could be annoying in winter because there can be a lot of on-and-off the bike, especially if there are a lot of other riders out and you're riding on a narrow singletrack.
+Sometimes the on-and-off results in having to step into deep snow which could cause snow to build up in the cleats.
 Some people do choose clipless though.
 I always suggest people ride with whatever they're most comfortable with.

 Gloves

-As for gloves, I bring at least two pair but I usually end up bringing three.
+As for gloves, I bring at least two pairs but I usually end up bringing three.
 I start my ride with my warmest gloves and adjust the weight of my gloves as needed.
 It is good to have options so your hands don't get sweaty.
-I avoid sweaty hands as much as possible because if something were to go wrong on the trail, I'd really want a dry pair of gloves!
+I avoid sweaty hands as much as possible because if something were to go wrong on the trail, I'd want a dry pair of gloves!
 My heavyweight gloves are these insulated waterproof ones from Endura.
-My mid-weight gloves are a softshell glove by Pearl Izumi which have been discontinued but there are many mid-weight options available by many different brands.
+My mid-weight gloves are softshell gloves.
+There are many mid-weight options available from many different brands.
 My lightweight gloves are my regular mountain bike gloves I wear in the summer.

 Final Thoughts